2023 Solar Incentives Guide for Merced, CA - Tax Credits & Rebates

 Next Steps for Installing Solar in Merced

-You can receive solar incentives from the federal government and the California government, as well as from your local utility company.
-The growing availability of solar initiatives over the last 15 years has helped increase solar adoption nationwide.
-Speaking with your local Merced solar panel installer is a great first step towards getting all the incentives you qualify for when you switch to solar energy.
+You can qualify for solar incentives from the California government and the federal government, as well as from your local utility company.
+The increased availability of solar initiatives in the past 15 years has helped increase solar adoption nationwide.
+When you're ready to make the switch to solar energy, talking to your local Merced solar panel installation expert is a great first step.

 EcoWatch's Merced, CA Solar Incentives FAQs